LocNgoVnK2/ThoBakeryShop/README.md

 ## ThoBakaryShop

-**A 3-Tier based e-commerce website for a bakery shop**
+**A e-commerce website for a bakery shop**

 **About:**

 ThoBakaryShop is a web application that allows users to purchase cream cake from a bakery shop.
-The application is built using a 3-Tier architecture, which allows for scalability and flexibility,Live demo:

 **LINK WEB:**
 https://thobakery.azurewebsites.net/